In the US, Black survivors are nearly invisible in the Catholic clergy sexual abuse crisis

 Blackwell survived, and Stokes was later acquitted of attempted murder.
 He served 18 months of home detention for gun charges.

 Stokes had reported the abuse nearly a decade before the shooting, but police never filed charges.
-Although the archdiocese found his claims credible, its leaders returned Blackwell to ministry.
-Blackwell was finally removed in 1998 after another victim came forward.
+Although the archdiocese found the claims credible, Cardinal William Keeler, then Baltimore’s archbishop, returned Blackwell to ministry against the advice of an independent review board.
+A psychiatrist who evaluated Blackwell noted the difficult situation, given his “leadership in the African American community as well as the intensely positive feelings of his parishioners.”
+Finally in 1998, Blackwell was removed from ministry after another victim came forward.

 But it was only after the 2002 shooting that Blackwell was formally laicized and criminally charged.
 Despite being convicted of three counts of child sexual abuse, he was granted a new trial because of the “improper testimony about possible other victims,” according to the attorney general’s report.
 Prosecutors ultimately declined to retry him.

-In 1990, not long before Blackwell was first publicly accused, Gloria Webster’s daughter became suicidal and admitted she had been sexually abused by her white youth pastor, the Rev. Richard Deakin, starting when she was 13.

-“It was like I was suing God,” said Webster, who pursued criminal and civil charges against Deakin.
+“It was like I was suing God,” said Webster, who pursued criminal and civil charges on behalf of her daughter, who was sexually assaulted as a teenager.
 “All my friends turned against me.”

+In 1990, Angelique Webster became suicidal, admitting she had been sexually abused for years by her white youth pastor, the Rev. Richard Deakin, starting when she was 13.
+The family lived down the block from the parish, St. Martin, where Gloria was an active volunteer.

+Gloria and Angelique struggled to find other Black survivors: One support group for clergy abuse was filled with older white members.
+Gloria once called Blackwell for spiritual guidance but said she never heard back.
+Not long afterward, he was accused of abuse himself.

+Then a graduate student in African American studies, Gloria was keenly aware of how gender and race played into the subsequent legal proceedings.
+She said the archdiocese tried to incorrectly “make it out like I’m this poor drug addict” who didn’t deserve support, but she was determined to fight for her daughter.

-Meanwhile, Angelique Webster navigated the case between psychiatric hospitalizations.
-“I couldn’t hide from it because it was there all the time,” she said.
+At the time, Maryland survivors generally had only a few years after the abuse to file a lawsuit, which meant Angelique navigated the case between multiple psychiatric hospitalizations.
+“I couldn’t hide from it because it was there all the time,” she said in a recent interview.

-Deakin pleaded guilty to second-degree rape and child sex abuse, receiving no jailtime with a suspended sentence and probation.
-He later became a social worker at a Veterans Affairs facility in Pennsylvania.
+Deakin pleaded guilty to second-degree rape and child sex abuse, receiving no jailtime with a 20-year suspended sentence and five years’ probation.
+He had married by then and later became a licensed social worker at a Veterans Affairs facility in Pennsylvania.
+Because of his conviction, a state board ordered him to avoid counseling anyone under 21, according to licensing records.
+He surrendered his license in 2018 at the board’s request, which cited the public release of information about his sexual misconduct.
 He didn’t respond to a message seeking comment.

 In 1993, the Websters settled out of court for $2.7 million, a staggering sum for the archdiocese, where most settlements fall under $100,000.

+The settlement, paid in monthly installments, has allowed Angelique to afford ongoing therapy and maintain financial stability.
+Now married with a child of her own, she made a short documentary several years ago about Gloria’s fight as a Black woman to sue the Catholic Church.

-Survivors coming forward now will likely receive smaller settlements since the archdiocese declared bankruptcy.
+Survivors coming forward now, including Richardson and Carter, will likely receive smaller settlements since the archdiocese recently declared bankruptcy, allowing it to protect its assets more and shift the litigation to bankruptcy court, a less transparent forum.

 But for his part, Richardson recently found solace in telling his daughter about the abuse: “A great weight has been lifted off my shoulders.”

-He’s retired now, but Richardson recalled a moment that stood out during his career as a car salesman — when another clergy abuse victim walked into his dealership.
-That was sometime after Stokes had shot Blackwell, and Richardson recognized him from media coverage.
-Before selling him a car, Richardson told Stokes he was proud of him.
+He’s retired now, but Richardson recalled a moment that stood out during his long career as a car salesman — when another clergy abuse victim walked into his dealership.
+That was sometime after Stokes had shot Blackwell, and Richardson recognized him from widespread media coverage of the case.
+Before selling him a car, Richardson told Stokes he was proud of him for fighting back.

 But he couldn’t yet say what he really wanted to share: that it happened to him too.
 Now, he finally can.